Djanel Cheng

-Djanel Welch Cheng (born August 28, 1994) is a Filipina volleyball player.
-She currently plays for the Petro Gazz Angels in the Premier Volleyball League.
+Djanel Welch Tanlo Cheng (born August 28, 1994) is a Filipino volleyball player.
+She is currently playing for the Petro Gazz Angels in the Premier Volleyball League.

 Personal life

 She and her sister Desiree Cheng both play volleyball.

 Career

 Djanel Cheng was a member of De La Salle College of Saint Benilde women's volleyball team.
 Her team claimed the first championship title in the NCAA in the NCAA Season 91 volleyball tournaments.

-In 2022, Cheng makes her comeback in Petro Gazz Angels as she transferred from Sta.
+In 2022, Cheng returned to the Petro Gazz Angels after transferring from Sta.
 Lucia Lady Realtors in 2020.